-After Clint Scandal, Government Plans Dramatic Expansion Of Child Shelters
+Government Plans Dramatic Expansion Of Migrant Child Shelters

 Democratic presidential candidates are also piling on.
 Rep. Tulsi Gabbard recently visited the emergency shelter in Homestead, Fla.
 "Right now it looks like there's about seven or eight kids walking in a single-file line," she said, standing with demonstrators looking over the facility's fence.
 "This is the kind of thing you see in a prison."

-Caliburn has pushed back, asking its critics to take a tour and find out how the children are cared for.
+Caliburn has pushed back, asking its critics to take a tour and see for themselves how the children are cared for.

 Kevin Dinnin, of BCFS, has been through the fire before.
 He faced the wrath of protesters last year when his company ran the sprawling tent camp for children in Tornillo, in the West Texas desert.
-It closed in January when he told HHS he would not take any more children.
+It closed in January.

 "We did have threats and lots of ugly communication," he says, looking back on the Tornillo experience.
 "When we've been asked to respond to the border crisis, we want to be the last resort because it's so unpopular.
 It's a lightning rod."

-Dinnin says migrant children in his care are heavily supervised, because teenagers will be teenagers.
+Dinnin says migrant children in HHS care are heavily supervised, because teenagers will be teenagers.

 "There's going to be bullies.
 There's going to be inappropriate language.
 There's going to be acting out," he says.
 "So in most of these facilities, the number one priority is the safety of those kids and not allow anything to happen to them."